-If your groups are listed means the domain controllers have automatically synchronized user and computer group memberships with Umbrella through the connector successfully.
+If your groups are listed, the domain controllers have automatically synchronized user and computer group memberships with Umbrella through the connector successfully.
 Any subsequent changes should also sync successfully.
 If you don’t see your groups, check the Sites and Active Directory page to see if the status of all components is Active (green).
-If not, contact [email protected]
+If not, contact [email protected].

-Note: It can take up to four hours for large numbers of AD user, computer and group objects to synchronize for the first time.
+Note: It can take up to four hours for large numbers of AD users, computers, and group objects to synchronize for the first time.
 During this time, the connector status icon may appear as red until the initial sync is complete.
 After the sync completes, it will be labeled as Active (green).

 Updated about 1 month ago